miyurud/jasminegraph/README.md

     - Type "make" in pigz directory to build the "pigz" executable.
     - Add pigz executable's path to ~/.bashrc file and refresh.

 First, this repository should be cloned into one of your computer's local directory.
-Then change directory to jasminegraph and run ./build.sh to build the Jasminegraph executable.
+Then change directory to jasminegraph and run ./build.sh to build the JasmineGraph executable.

-## 3. Running Jasminegraph
+## 3. Running JasmineGraph
 Jasminegraph can be run by executing the run.sh script.
 This will start master on your local computer while workers are created in the list of the hosts mentioned in the conf/hosts.txt file.

 ## 4. Contact Information

 Please contact [Miyuru Dayarathna](miyurud at yahoo dot co dot uk) for further information.
-Please let us know about bug reports or any further improvements you wish to have in Jasminegraph.
+Please let us know about bug reports or any further improvements you wish to have in JasmineGraph.

 ## Open Source License
-Jasminegraph is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+JasmineGraph is licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## References
-More details of Jasminegraph/Acacia architecture is available from the following list of papers.
+More details of JasmineGraph/Acacia architecture is available from the following list of papers.

 - Miyuru Dayarathna, Sathya Bandara, Nandula Jayamaha, Mahen Herath, Achala Madhushan, Sanath Jayasena, Toyotaro Suzumura.
 2017. "[An X10-Based Distributed Streaming Graph Database Engine.](https://doi.org/10.1109/HiPC.2017.00036)," 2017 IEEE 24th International Conference on High Performance Computing (HiPC), Jaipur, 2017, pp. 243-252.
 - Miyuru Dayarathna, Isuru Herath, Yasima Dewmini, Gayan Mettananda, Sameera Nandasiri, Sanath Jayasena, Toyotaro Suzumura.
 2016 "[Acacia-RDF: An X10-Based Scalable Distributed RDF Graph Database Engine.](https://doi.org/10.1109/CLOUD.2016.0075)," 2016 IEEE 9th International Conference on Cloud Computing (CLOUD), San Francisco, CA, 2016, pp. 521-528.